 Jana Winderen is an artist educated in Fine Art at Goldsmiths College in London, and with a background in mathematics, chemistry and fish ecology from the University in Oslo.
 She had an installation in Park Avenue Tunnel, New York City in the summer of 2014 and exhibited at MoMA, NYC in 2013.
-Jana is artist-in-residence at the TBA21 Academy and releases her audio-visual works on Touch.
+Jana was recently an artist-in-residence at the TBA21 Academy and releases her audio-visual works on Touch.

 In 2011 she won the Golden Nica, Ars Electronica, for Digital Musics & Sound Art.
 Amongst her activities are immersive multi-channel installations and concerts and has performed all over the world.
 She currently lives and works in Oslo.

 Jana Winderen researches the hidden depths with the latest technology; her work reveals the complexity and strangeness of the unseen world beneath.
 The audio topography of the oceans and the depth of ice crevasses are brought to the surface.
 She is concerned with finding and revealing sounds from hidden sources, both inaudible for the human senses and sounds from places and creatures difficult to access.